phoenixframework/phoenix/guides/controllers.md

 ## Rendering

-Controllers have several ways of rendering content.
+Controllers can render content in several ways.
 The simplest is to render some plain text using the `text/2` function which Phoenix provides.

 For example, let's rewrite the `show` action from `PageController` to return text instead.
 For that, we could do the following.